2025 W-2 Forms are now available in your GMS Connect employee portal here.

 For more information about offering retirement plans to your employees, contact our experts today.

 • Running a business involves countless moving parts, from managing payroll and taxes to ensuring compliance with federal and state employment regulations.
 Professional employer organizations (PEOs) exist to ease this burden, handling administrative and human resource (HR) functions so employers can focus on growth.
-Now, certified professional employer organizations (CPEOs) take this service to another level by meeting stringent requirements set by the Internal Revenue Service (IRS) and offering clients unique financial protections and tax benefits.
-PEO companies that are not certified typically do not have these financial protections.

 CPEO vs. PEO: What’s the difference?

-A CPEO is a PEO that successfully completes the IRS’s voluntary certification process, an extensive evaluation that examines a PEO’s history, financial responsibility, and compliance record.
-While standard PEOs can offer many benefits, CPEOs stand out because:
+When comparing a CPEO vs a PEO, the key difference is that a Certified Professional Employer Organization must complete the IRS’s certification process, an extensive evaluation that examines a PEO’s history, financial responsibility, and compliance record.

 1. They assume full liability for federal employment tax payments on wages paid to worksite employees.